 Want to get a workout in while checking out the city?
-Rent or ride your bike along the Legacy Trail, a 10.8-mile-long bike run that was once the railroad line in the 1910s!
-This trail runs through the Palmer Ranch, Oscar Scherer State Park, and connects with additional bike trails all around the town.
+Rent or ride your bike along the Legacy Trail, a 10.8-mile-long bike run that was once the railroad line in the 1910s.

 8. Paddleboard in Ted Sperling Nature Park

-There are many rental companies all around the beach offering paddleboard rentals for a great rate.
+Many rental companies around the beach offer paddleboard rentals for a great rate.
 You can even get some quick training and instruction if you’re a first-timer!
-Don’t worry, you’ll catch on easily and the water is always warm in case you fall!
+Don’t worry, you’ll catch on easily, and the water is always warm in case you fall off.

-Once you’ve got your paddleboards rented, be sure to check out the beautiful Ted Sperling Nature Park waters.
-You may spot some manatees and dolphins swimming about – plus you’ll get a great workout in while you paddle around!
+Once you’ve rented your paddleboards, be sure to check out the beautiful Ted Sperling Nature Park waters.
+You may spot some manatees and dolphins swimming as you paddle – plus, you’ll get a great workout in!

 9. Visit the Sarasota Farmers Market

-Get a real taste for the beach town life by enjoying some of the freshest treats and produce that Sarasota has to offer at the farmer’s market.
-Every Saturday morning hundreds of local farmers and vendors set up shop at the Central Sarasota Farmers Market in front of the Sarasota County Technical Institute.
+Get a real taste of the beach town life by enjoying some of the freshest treats and produce that Sarasota has to offer at the farmer’s market.
+Every Saturday morning, hundreds of local farmers and vendors set up shop at the Central Sarasota Farmers Market in front of the Sarasota County Technical Institute.

-You can browse around and check out local artisan’s goods and maybe even get some free samples of goodies like fresh fruit, baked goods, and beverages.
-There are also live musicians throughout the market along with food trucks offering delicious fresh-cooked meals!
+You can browse around and check out local artisan goods and maybe even get some free samples of goodies like fresh fruit, baked goods, and beverages.
+There are also live musicians throughout the market, along with food trucks offering delicious fresh-cooked meals!

 10. Learn About the History of the Ringling Family at the Ca d’Zan Mansion

-Sarasota was home to John Ringling, founder of the Ringling Circus.
-This 36,000 square foot mansion known as the Ca d’Zan is five stories high and was built to reflect some of the palaces in Venice the Ringling’s loved so much.
+Sarasota was home to John Ringling, founder of the Ringling Circus empire.
+This 36,000-square-foot mansion known as the Ca d’Zan is five stories high and was built to reflect some of the palaces in Venice that the Ringling family loved so much.
 The family’s mansion has been turned into a fabulous museum full of unique art collections and memorabilia from the 1920s.

-Be sure to check out the calendar ahead of time to see which exhibitions, events, or performances are happening!
-You can also book guided tours or purchase tickets to films and on-screen performances to learn even more about the rich history of the Ringling family and their gorgeous mansion.
+Be sure to check out the calendar before visiting to see which exhibitions, events, or performances are happening.
+You can also book guided tours or purchase tickets to films and on-screen per

 11. Play with Some Big Cats